Wesleyan-Soft-Robots-Lab/Lab-Handbook/README.md

 ## Values

-Here are some guiding principles and standards that we hold dear and that inform our work and approach to the world:
+Here are some guiding principles and standards that inform our work and how we treat each other in the lab:
 1. We value people over projects and cultivate a collaborative community.
 2. We believe failure is a natural part of learning and celebrate not just our positive results but also our initial attempts, ongoing efforts, and failed strategies.
 Failure is *information*!
 3. We embrace fast and frugal prototyping approaches that both allow us to test our understanding and theories, and make science more accessible to people who couldn't otherwise afford to get involved.